 Students read and analyze fiction, nonfiction, poetry, and dramatic works of major 19th and 20th century American and British writers.
 Readings reflect a wide variety of style and perspective; students are encouraged to uncover common themes and historical perspectives.
 Student writing ranges from literary analysis and criticism to imitations of various writing styles.
 Students also workshop and write a personal essay connected to the grade eleven Guiding Question, "How can we be mindful of and prepare for the future?"
-Texts that have been read include F. Scott Fitzgerald's The Great Gatsby and Toni Morrison's Beloved.
-Other authors may include Wilde, Miller, Melville, Twain, Woolf, Thoreau, Conrad, Beckett, Albee, and Ibsen.
+Texts that have been read include F. Scott Fitzgerald's The Great Gatsby, Joseph Conrad's Heart of Darkness, Oscar Wilde's The Importance of Being Earnest, and Toni Morrison's Beloved.
+Other authors may include Miller, Melville, Twain, Woolf, Thoreau, Beckett, and Albee.